Each year according to the International

 Each week one or two global ships sink, many as a result of weakened

-of bad weld practices, and why do ships appear to get torn apart in calm waters?
+of bad weld practices, and why do ships appear to get torn apart in calm waters down the weld seams?

 yard may use half to a million pounds of flux cored weld wire each year,

-however it's rare to find a ship yard that has management and engineers who have established Best Weld Practices
+however it's rare to find a ship yard that has management and engineers who have established Best Flux Cored Weld Practices

-and implemented effective Flux Cored Weld Process Control Training for the weld personnel.
+and implemented effective Weld Process Control Training for their weld personnel.

 How many ship yard managers and supervisors